gvwilson/thirdbit/src/fiction/bear/index.md

 "Oh, please."
 Noxy rolled her eyes.
 "It was just rain."

-"If anyone had been *hurt*," the sergeant continued implacably, "It would have been exactly what Bortja did want, especially along after this morning's news."
+"If anyone had been *hurt*," the sergeant continued implacably, "It would have been exactly what Bortja wanted, especially along after this morning's news."

 "What do you mean?"
 Noxy asked, glancing at the prince.

-His not-quite-a-grin slipped and fell.
+Thokmay's grin slipped and fell.
 "The farmer from yesterday," he said.
 "They found him this morning in a blackberry bush halfway back to his farm.
 It looks like the tornado got him after all."